AmrKhaled991/tocaantask/README.md

 🔍 Search for the weather of any city

-📍 Get the current weather based on their current location
+📍 Get current weather based on their current location

 🧠 Features
 Real-time weather data via API